 The worst-case scenario was picking up some of my goods once left with a neighbour that I barely knew.
 It`s inconvenient and embarrassing, to say the least.

 So let’s think small.
 In small purchases, I mean.

 Slim versions: Some companies, such as BirchBox, had a good thought on the size of their boxes, coming up with a slim version that had been well accepted among the subscribers.
 As well as Allotinabox had the same idea plus, their boxes are 100% recyclable.

 To be honest, subscription box services don’t defeat the object of “delivery products at your door”.
-But it’s obviously impossible to expect a bottle of wine fitting in your letterbox.
-However, there are different ways of programming the date of delivering, anyway.
+But it’s obviously impossible to expect a bottle of wine to fit in your letterbox.
+However, there are different ways of programming the date of delivery, anyway.